-CERTIFICATE OF CONFORMANCE (COC)
+CERTIFICATE OF ANALYSIS/CONFORMANCE

-This section covers Certificates of Conformance and Certificates of Analysis (COAs), which can also be called a Certificate of Inspection.
-COAs are not required in all regions or for all products unless requested.
-For requested products, product shall not be shipped until they have cleared testing as required by General Mills specification and supplier's internal requirements unless GMI Quality personnel approvals have been obtained and documented.
+Certificate of Analysis (COA)/Certificate of Conformance (COC) are not required in all regions or for all products unless requested by GMI.
+Products shall not be shipped until they have cleared testing as required by General Mills specification and supplier's internal requirements unless GMI Quality personnel approvals have been obtained and documented.